Making sense of new background location restrictions in iOS 11 and Android O

 iOS 11 and Android O, still in developer preview, introduce new background location restrictions.

-Instead, I'm here to tell you that these changes are unequivocally good for end users, and while they're bad for many apps and companies in the space, they're also good for "good actor" apps and companies in the space.
+These changes are unequivocally good for end users, and while they're bad for many apps and companies in the space, they're also good for "good actor" apps and companies in the space.
 Allow me to explain.

 iOS 11 changes system indicators and permission prompts related to background location.